 Songs and Supper from American Nations, with the Savoyard Light Opera Company

 Saturday, January 18, 5 p.m., at Union Hall (Snow date February 1)

-Advance tickets required, on sale at the Library December 7 through January 13
+(SOLD OUT) Advance tickets required, on sale at the Library December 7 through January 13

 An evening of Americana, featuring a musical medley performance by the Savoyard Light Opera Company, followed by a supper of Yankee Roast Turkey and El Norte Chili.
 Potluck appetizers and desserts are encouraged: bring something from your native region, a family dish, or a specialty from any other American Nation that tickles your fancy.
 Tickets available at the Library for $15 per person, discounted to $10 if you are bringing something for the potluck.

 Dip or dive into the pleasures of poetry.
 Sherman Alexie’s poetry draws on his Native American background and experiences growing up on the Spokane Indian Reservation.
 This informal course, led by Mary Zoll, includes poetry readings and reactions, discussions of the patterns and techniques used in the poems, and perhaps some intellectual understanding of the poems.
 Mary Zoll has published a few poems and read a multitude of poems.